Neisvestney/qw-cat/README.md

 - Run the installer and follow the instructions.
 - Launch the application.

+You can install FFmpeg before launching the application if you want to use it right away.

+For KDE Plasma you can install `libunity9` package to display a progress bar in the taskbar.

 **Note:** The application has not been tested on macOS yet.

 ## Development